Physically motivated improvements of Variational Quantum Eigensolvers

 \subsubsection{Fidelity of the ans\"atze}

 In the following, we aim to evaluate the quality of the obtained ADAPT-VQE ans\"atze.
-For that, we employ the fidelity measurement\cite{Jozsa:fidelity:1994} of the one-particle density matrix obtained at each step of the performed simulations, defined as:
+For that, we employ the fidelity measurement\cite{Jozsa:fidelity:1994} of the density matrix obtained at each step of the performed simulations, defined as:

 where $\rho_{ref}$ and $\rho$ are the density matrices of the exact (FCI) and estimated wavefunctions, respectively.
 The $F$ function is a measure of distance between density operators that takes values between 0 and 1, where 1 indicates identical density matrices.
+For pure states, as those explored here, $F$ reduces to the projection of the trial wavefunction with the reference solution, $F(\rho_{ref}, \rho) = |\langle\Psi | \Psi_{ref}\rangle|^2$.
 Figure~\ref{fig:h4_fidelities} represents the evolution of $(1 - F)$ in terms of the number of operators in the ansatz for the different flavors of ADAPT-VQE seen in the previous section.
 Results for the square and tetrahedral systems can be found in the Supporting Information (Figures~\ref{si:fig:h4_square_fidelity} and~\ref{si:fig:h4_td_fidelity}).